brendanlong/cookbook/src/bean-salad.md

 # Bean Salad

-This recipe was created from scratch, since I've found that anything tastes good with Italian dressing.
-This lets me use random canned food for a meal I really like.
+This recipe was created by Brendan from scratch, since he found that anything tastes good with Italian dressing.
+This lets us use random canned food for a tasty meal.

 ## Ingredients

   * 1 can beans (garbanzo are the best, but any will work).
   * 2 cans vegetables (corn, green beans, beets, etc.)
-  * Olive oil
+  * 4 tbsp olive oil
-  * White vinegar
+  * 4 tbsp white vinegar
-  * Salt
+  * 1/2 tsp salt
-  * Garlic powder
+  * 1 tsp garlic powder
-  * Onion powder
+  * 1 tsp onion powder
+  * 1 tsp paprika

 ## Instructions